STD testing can be inexpensive or very costly.

 STI/STD Testing Centers (free clinics et al.)

-Low-cost or free STD testing clinics are readily available in most urban regions.
+Low STD testing cost clinics are readily available in most urban regions.

 A search for local STD testing centers will yield many free clinics, medical facilities, and public health departments offering STD testing.